mattparker/lamplighthelp/v0/13-2-0_Opening_a_new_linked_case.markdown

 __While linking a record to the case__

 Using the context menu from a view of {{work}} or other records, you can choose the 'Link to case' option, which will create a pop-up box, the same as above.
-As you type, matches ot existing {{linked case}}s will be displayed, or you can enter a new case name, complete the details as above, and save.
+As you type, matches to existing {{linked case}}s will be displayed, or you can enter a new case name, complete the details as above, and save.